Kappa Kappa Kappa

 As we celebrate the legacy and history of the oldest local fraternity in existence, we think to the invaluable experience she has provided and will continue to provide to many a fortunate young man, who carries Tri-Kap and the uncommon fellowship of brotherhood with him for life.

 Join us in celebration of Kappa Kappa Kappa’s Quartoseptcentennial (175th) Anniversary Celebration over Homecoming weekend, October 6-8, 2017, for special events in Hanover, including an anniversary dinner banquet at Tri-Kap in the evening of Saturday, October 7, in the spirit of past Tri-Kap special anniversaries.
-More details to follow shortly.
-If you wish to help or provide input, please email Will Bollenbach ’15 at firstname.lastname@example.org.
+Tickets to the celebration's reception and banquet are available for purchase at 175thcelebration.eventbrite.com.
+We have also made merchandise to commemorate our historic anniversary.
+If you wish to help, please email Will Bollenbach ’15 at email@example.com.

 Yours in Kappa,